-Based on EID meter data for the past several years, indoor water use for typical single-family homes averages about 0.18 af/du.4 This value can be used to derive separation of residential demands that could be served with non-potable supplies, such as recycled water from the Deer Creek and/or El Dorado Hills wastewater treatment facilities (see Section 2.7.2).
+Based on EID meter data for the past several years, indoor water use for typical single-family homes averages about 0.18 af/du..
+The value drops for apartments as a result of less people on average living in each apartment unit.
+This value can be used to derive separation of residential demands that could be served with non-potable supplies, such as recycled water from the Deer Creek and/or El Dorado Hills wastewater treatment facilities (see Section 2.7.2).